 Has your daughter’s teacher mentioned she has trouble focusing in class?

-You may have seen subtle signs in your child suggesting ADD or ADHD.
+You may have seen subtle signs in your child suggesting ADHD.
 Sometimes I think our culture of multi-tasking and the constant barrage of text messages is a factor in our inability to concentrate.
 But while you are checking out the right professional to help you explore the origins and scope of the behavior in question, there are skills you can reinforce at home which can improve behavior and concentration.
 While medication ultimately may be required, pills are only effective when taken.
 Skills on the other hand, last a lifetime.

 Here are some of my favorite organizational skills:

 - Create a designated quiet and organized environment for schoolwork.
 Have supplies available and keep distractions to a minimum.

 - Introduce the process of time management.
 Discuss together when projects are due and create a timeline to keep your child on track.